 Sophie: One of the issues I saw from the very first session with Louise is around my fatigue levels.
 I plan for day-to-day tasks, and I do not often have other people worrying about these issues.
 However, I do not normally talk for this long in a structured way to a classroom of 25 students all focusing on me; waiting for me to reflect on my physiotherapy experience.
 I was tired so I’m glad that this was addressed and was refreshing albeit a bit confusing.
 Again, it is something I don’t always talk about, and medical people need to understand about fatigue.
 Perhaps I would be more conscious about talking about CP and fatigue in the future.

 Louise: Teaching a physiotherapy assessment involves following a list of tests and standardised outcome measures.
 This can be a formulaic process using check lists.
 Often this results in the students focusing more on the list and being worried about covering all the tests, rather than remaining patient centred.
 In this session with Sophie, aspects of an assessment were covered by the initial dialogue which enabled the students to get to know her.
 One student commented in the feedback “amazing insight into your life, showing us the effects of ataxia CP, but more importantly how to adapt and achieve your goals”.
 There was generally agreement that observing the assessment of ataxia was beneficial to the students.
 The student feedback stated that they had learnt “different aspects of the ataxia assessment and how to make it functional” and also that they could make links from previous learning “it helped me to revisit previous knowledge from my second year in a strong way; was especially helpful to work with Sophie to go through various physical tests for balance, strength etc”.
 There is still a risk that students will perceive this assessment as a formulaic process.
 Their feedback, however, shows that students were able to understand that the patient decides where they are aiming and not the healthcare professional.
-This suggests that the students viewed this assessment from a more three-dimensional patient centred perspective.
+This suggests that the students viewed this assessment from a more multi-dimensional patient centred perspective.
 Sophie was able to present a more holistic and social model of disability and identify what was important to her and student feedback showed that they had understood the importance of this.
+Dispelling the notion that patients need to fit in with societies’ norms, for example, walking.
+Instead, patients can be given the options to perform the tasks with ease such as using a walker or wheelchair.

 Sophie: If I was going to do this session again, I could talk about the turning point in my life regarding how I’ve discovered how to use equipment and mobility aids appropriately and to my advantage.
 Many professionals have seen the use of a wheelchair as a failure.
 This should not be the case for people especially with CP, my life has improved because I use a wheelchair.